Last Updated on September 22, 2021

 I’ve always wanted to write a “one weird trick” headline.
 Don’t worry this isn’t clickbait.
-I really do have a weird trick that will help you bring more peanut butter on an airplane.
+I really do have a weird trick that will help you bring as much peanut butter on an airplane as you want.

 First let’s look at the rules about flying with peanut butter.